 Provide an independent forum for those who dare to read, think, speak, and write to advance the professional, literary, and scientific understanding of sea power and other issues critical to global security.

-Fenn's wartime exploits are the stuff of legends, but not even his OSS compatriots knew the full extent of espionage activities.
-Fortunately, Fenn's skill as a spy is matched by his talent as a storyteller, and this witty, elegantly written account of his OSS days not only adds to the historical record, it makes for a compelling read.
+In the early days of World War II, a young Marine named Charles Fenn was recruited by the Office of Strategic Services (OSS) for undercover operations in the China-Burma-India theatre.
+Fenn knew exactly what it took to get the job done.
+His wartime exploits are the stuff of legend, but not even his OSS compatriots knew the full extent of his espionage activities.
+Fenn's skill as a spy is matched by his talent as a storyteller, and this witty, elegantly written account of his OSS days not only adds to the historical record, it makes for a compelling read.